-- Establishing projects for quarrying, soil and sand excavation, mining, and other natural resources extraction, conducted within the permanent forest reserves, shall require a prior study-evaluation from MAFF, and if causing adverse social or environmental effects, a Social and Environmental Impact Assessment shall be conducted (Forest Law, articles 4, 35). - Authorization by the Royal Government of Cambodia shall be given, and which shall state the protection and restoration measures of the site for quarrying, soil and sand excavation, mining, and other natural resources extraction, whereby the holder of such rights shall be responsible to: - 1.
-Avoid causing or aggravating soil erosion, damage to growing vegetation, damage to the hydrologic systems and the quality of water;

-2. After project completion, to restore the site of quarrying, soil and sand excavation, mining, or other natural resources extraction, to their original state within the time frame set by the permit.
+- Establishing projects for quarrying, soil and sand excavation, mining, and other natural resources extraction, conducted within the permanent forest reserves, shall require a prior study-evaluation from MAFF, and if causing adverse social or environmental effects, a Social and Environmental Impact Assessment shall be conducted (Forest Law, articles 4, 35). - Authorization by the Royal Government of Cambodia shall be given, which shall state the protection and restoration measures of the site for quarrying, soil and sand excavation, mining, and other natural resource extraction.
+The holder of such rights shall be responsible to: - 1.
+Avoid causing or aggravating soil erosion, damage to growing vegetation, damage to the hydrologic systems and water quality; - 2.
+After project completion, to restore the site of quarrying, soil and sand excavation, mining, or other natural resources extraction, to their original state within the time frame set by the permit.

-One of the main objectives of The Cambodian Code of Practice for Forest Harvesting is to prevent soils from heavy erosion during and after logging activities.
-The code specifically states that logging is not allowed along the water streams at least 50 m on either site of the waterways.
+• One of the main objectives of The Cambodian Code of Practice for Forest Harvesting is to preventsoils from heavy erosion during and after logging activities.
+The code specifically states that logging is not allowed along water streams at least 50 m on either site of the waterways.
 Road building activities shall not cause erosion.
 Although large-scale forest concession timber harvest been suspended, the Code is implemented for the existing Annual Bidding Coupes (Forestry Administration, 2008, p.
 19).

-- Lack of EIA and ESIA development prior to operations of ELCs have been detected, together with fertilizer run-off into local water supply (Work, et al., 2016, p.
-11-12). - Damage and lack of rebuilding roads. - Lack of required buffer zones (Work, 2016) causing damage to the environment as a consequence (muddy streams and rivers). - Approval of logging by MAFF despite EIA and ESIA indicating negative social and environmental consequences.
+- Lack of EIA and ESIA development prior to operations of ELCs have been detected, together with fertilizer run-off into the local water supply (Work, et al., 2016, p.
+11-12). - Damage and lack of rebuilding roads. - Lack of required buffer zones (Work, 2016) causing damage to the environment (muddy streams and rivers). - Approval of logging by MAFF despite EIA and ESIA indicating negative social and environmental consequences.